verdaccio/website/website/translated_docs/ja/what-is-verdaccio.md

 Verdaccio cache all dependencies on demand and speed up installations in local or private networks.

-## Verdaccioとは何か
+## Introduction to Verdaccio

-### Cover your projects with a multi purpose lightweight Node.js registry

 This talk is about Verdaccio, an open-source, multi-purpose, lightweight proxy, and private registry.
-In it Juan Picado explains the benefits and good practices when running a private registry that will make your projects look awesome.
-Verdaccio could also be used for hosting a registry, emulate real testing environments or improve your developer workflow. <iframe width="560" height="315" src="https://www.youtube.com/embed/oVCjDWeehAQ?enablejsapi=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen mark="crwd-mark"></iframe>
+In it **Priscila Olivera** and **Juan Picado** explains details what a private registry is need it for your development. <iframe width="560" height="315" src="https://www.youtube.com/embed/hDIFKzmoCaA?enablejsapi=1" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen mark="crwd-mark"></iframe>

 * Node.js上で動作するWebアプリ
 * プライベートnpmレジストリ